-As Tulum is kind of split up into three different parts, it is worth renting a bike to get around while you’re there.
+As Tulum is split up into three parts, it is worth renting a bike to get around while you’re there.
 The first place you’ll want to head to is almost certainly one of its breathtakingly beautiful and best beaches in Mexico!

 While there are many lovely beaches in the surrounding area, the two you have to visit are Playa Ruinas, with its incredible Mayan ruins, and the aptly named Playa Paraiso, which is as idyllic as they come.